darlingVandamme/OONeuralNetwork/docs/Neural Net OO Javascript implementation.md

 At the low level, a feed forward is done by:
 - resetting all neurons
 - copying the input vector (with the size of the input layer) to the values of the neurons of the input layer
-- reading the values of the output layer (getOutput) which recursively performs a ff() for all the neurons of the network.
+- reading the values of the output layer (getOutput) which recursively performs a feedForward() for all the neurons of the network.

 To decorate this, there are 2 methods that default to 'do nothing' but can be used to transform an input object to a correct input array (translateInput) or to interpret the meaning of the output array into a meaningful result.